Ramgree/sysmod2020/Ida_Maria_Orula/week_1.md

 ---------|------------|------------|------------|------------
 topic 1| | | |

 I also wish we had solved some more tasks together in the lab to get us more on the right track with the textbook exercises.
-I hope my feedback on the prganisational details didn't appear too agressive, I understand how hard it is to lead a course with a large number of participants fully online when it is actually meant to be given in a classroom.
+I hope my feedback on the prganisational details didn't appear too agressive, I understand how hard it is to lead a course with a large number of participants fully online when it is actually meant to be given in a classroom.<br><br><br>

+#### Tasks from the lab
+We discussed the tasks together but then divided the work amongst ourselves.
+I focused mostly on 1.6.1.1, 1.6.2.1, 1.6.2.3 and 1.6.3.3.
+The tasks can be found [here](/team/Lab_0809_tasks.md)